NunuM/where-am-i-server/README.md

 }
 ```

+If the provider responds with the **positionId** equal to zero, it means that was not able to determine user's positions and the prediction will not be seen by the user.

-All request between the server and the provider server will have the `X-APP` header and `x-request-id`.
+All request between the server and the provider, the server will send in the headers the `X-APP` and `x-request-id` headers.

+The provider can [delete one of their algorithm implementation](https://whereami.nunum.me/swagger/#/algorithm/deleteAlgorithmProvider) and the affected users will be notified.

 ### Android Application